1964 THE BEGINNING

 Imperia dealer network continues to grow, extending from New Jersey to Maine, earning a reputation for their high quality New England cabinetmaking and kitchen casework supplemented with innovative features.

-Ned Barton acquires Imperia, changes the name to Imperia Corporation, serving as owner until 2011.
+New ownership group acquires Imperia, changes the name to Imperia Corporation, running the business until 2011.
 Factory is moved from Hansen to current location at 343 Manley Street, West Bridgewater, MA.
 This building was purpose built by Wood Hu kitchens in 1965.

 Industrial designer Sergei Hasegawa launches purekitchen, an environmentally- oriented kitchen cabinetry studio, based in Brooklyn, NY.